 If your child has an underlying vision problem, no amount of tutoring or work with other specialists will address or treat the problem effectively or at all.

-We encourage you to contact Calgary Vision Therapy Centre today for a vision therapy evaluation to assess if their vision is what has held them back from their studies.
+We encourage you to contact Vision Therapy Calgary today for a vision therapy evaluation to assess if their vision is what has held them back from their studies.